 Failing to keep pace with demand will mean worsening congestion and the risk of delay in many parts of the global airline industry, inciting many airlines to adapt their schedule.
 Expansion projects will help, but the lack of additional capacity in many parts of the system means that there are many chokepoints from which delays can propagate.
 This has become a particular vulnerability within air transportation, notably in systems actively developed around the hub-and-spoke structure.
 Any disruption in a hub can have far-reaching consequences on the whole network.

-- Late arriving aircraft delay (6.8 percentof all flights were delayed for this reason).
+- Late arriving aircraft delay (6.8% of all flights were delayed for this reason).

-- National aviation system delays (6.1 percent) including, for instance, heavy traffic volumes and air traffic control;
+- National aviation system delays (6.1%) including, for instance, heavy traffic volumes and air traffic control.

-- Air carrier delay (5.2 percent) comprising problems under the airline’s control, including maintenance and crew issues;
+- Air carrier delay (5.2%) comprising problems under the airline’s control, including maintenance and crew issues.